 Speaking of bugs, I can’t forget to mention the cute citronella candle we found.
 I couldn’t find our exact candle on the web but I love this cute mason jar one!
 Candles always warm up a space and this one is extra functional.
 It is also small enough to fit in our overhead rail storage when we are traveling so it doesn’t slide off of the countertop and break.

 In the kitchen area, we added this Home Intuition 3-Tier Fruit Basket, which is till one of my favorite van life accessories.
 I’ve seen a lot of other van lifers out there with the under cabinet fruit/veggie hammock, but I really liked the look of this basket and having three separate compartments lets us store more than just fruits and veggies in there.
 We have it secured on the top and through the bottom so it doesn’t fly around when we drive.

 Another fun and easy way to add some spunk or style is with a fun hand towel or two.
 Our Engel fridge has a handle that works perfectly as a towel holder!
 We also added a few command hooks to the walls that also make for good towel holders (even though we use most of ours to hold John’s hats).

 One of John’s favorite decorating tips is adding a sticker to the fridge for each new place we visit.
 So soon our refrigerator will be wallpapered with memories of our travels.

 Now when we go inside Junior it doesn’t just feel like a van, it also feels like home.
 I will continue to keep my eyes out for fun little touches I can add to Junior without cluttering him up too much.
 And, so far so good, neither of us have gotten too homesick yet!

 What are some fun touches you’ve added to your van or RV to make it feel more like home?
+Have any favorite van life accessories?
 Let us know if you have any more ideas for us!